This post may contain affiliate links.

 It’s holiday time in Denver, and it’s one of my favorite times of the year!
 There are so many amazing free, cheap and unique Denver holiday activities, that all you have to do is choose the best fit for your family!

-Whether you are visiting Denver for the first time or planning the ultimate Denver staycation, I’ve rounded up some of our family favorites Christmas activities in Denver.
-And one special bonus New Year’s event that you won’t want to miss!
+Whether you are visiting Denver for the first time or planning the ultimate Denver staycation, I’ve rounded up some of our family’s favorite Christmas activities in Denver.

-In no particular order, here are our top 18 picks of things to do in Denver with kids at Christmastime.
+In no particular order, here are our top 15 picks of things to do in Denver with kids during the holidays.

 The Denver Botanic Gardens spend countless hours converting into magical Christmas nights for the whole family.
 Hundreds of thousands of gorgeous lights, food and drink for purchase.
 Fun for the whole family- all ages will enjoy this event.
 You can bring your own snacks and drinks too!